-Sexual harassment/Bully prevention training is recommended for all businesses to help reduce potential liability and claims.
-California businesses with 50+ employees are required to provide a minimum of two hours of sexual harassment and bully prevention training for supervisors (AB 1825 & AB 2053) every two years.
+Sexual harassment and Bully prevention training is recommended for all businesses to reduce potential liability and claims.
+California businesses with 50+ employees are required to provide a minimum of two hours of sexual harassment and bully prevention training for supervisors (AB1825 & AB2053) every two years.
 New supervisors are required to have sexual harassment training within six months.

-During the past several years, the Equal Employment Opportunity Commission (EEOC) closed 7,256 sexual harassment and bullying claims nationwide that resulted in over $44 million in fines and lawsuit settlements.
-Last year there were over 30,000 employee complaints filed in California alone!
+During the past several years, the Equal Employment Opportunity Commission (EEOC) closed over 7,256 sexual harassment and bullying claims nationwide, resulting in $44 million in fines and lawsuit settlements.
+Last year, over 30,000 employee complaints were filed in California alone!

 Educate Your Employees for a Harassment and Bully Free Workplace Environment

-Conducting on-site or webinar sexual harassment, discrimination and bully workplace prevention supervisor training will reduce employee mistreatment and workplace harassment within your organization.
+Sexual harassment and bully training will reduce employee mistreatment and workplace harassment claims within your organization.
 What's more, you'll be poised to grow a business where your employees are proud to work, while significantly reducing your liability in the area of harassment, discrimination and bullying.

-On-site and webinar sexual harassment / bullying prevention training classes are offered in English and Spanish and, are also available for your staff (non-supervisors) employees.
+Our sexual harassment / bullying prevention training classes are offered in English and Spanish and, are available for your staff (non-supervisors) employees.
 Our training includes:

 - Training led by a certified instructor, either via a webinar or at your location, in Orange, Los Angeles, Riverside, or San Diego counties.

 - Focus on practical knowledge and the prevention of sexual harassment, discrimination and bullying prevention rather than simply memorizing answers in order to pass a test.

 - Our class criteria exceeds the CA required sexual harassment, discrimination & bully prevention training requirements (AB1825 & AB2053)